ST10303017/ST10303017_PROG7311_POE/README.md

 # AgriEnergyConnect - Prototype (Portfolio of Evidence Part 2)

 ## Project Overview
-This ASP.NET Core 8 MVC application serves as a functional prototype for the AgriEnergyConnect platform, developed in fulfillment of the requirements for Part 2 of the Programming 7311 Portfolio of Evidence.
+This MVC application serves as a functional prototype for the Agri-Energy Connect platform, developed in fulfillment of the requirements for Part 2 of the Programming 7311 Portfolio of Evidence.
 The prototype demonstrates a user management system employing distinct roles (Farmer and Employee) and showcases core functionalities pertaining to product management by farmers, alongside farmer and product administration by employees.
 The system utilizes ASP.NET Core Identity for robust authentication and authorization.

 **Project Namespace:** `ST10303017_PROG7311_POE`

+**GitHub Repository Link:**

-## Implemented Key Features (Aligned with Part 2 Brief)
+## Implemented Key Features

 *   **User Role Management & Secure Authentication:**
     *   Implementation of distinct "Farmer" and "Employee" user roles, managed via ASP.NET Core Identity.